AI4CTS/E2Usd/README.md

-# E2USD Artifact Submission - WWW 2024
+# E2USD Artifact - WWW 2024
-Welcome to the artifact documentation for our paper, **E2Usd: Efficient-yet-effective Unsupervised State Detection for Multivariate Time Series**, submitted to the research tracks of The Web Conference 2024.
+Welcome to the artifact documentation for our paper, **E2Usd: Efficient-yet-effective Unsupervised State Detection for Multivariate Time Series**, accepted by the research tracks of The Web Conference 2024.
 This documentation outlines the steps required to reproduce our work.

 ## Appendix